nwolek/audiomoth-scripts/README.md

 A small collection of Bash scripts for audio collected by the AudioMoth acoustic monitoring device.

+_**IMPORTANT NOTE:** These scripts were designed to work with recordings from an early version of the AudioMoth firmware.
+More recent versions no longer use the hexadecimal file names (e.g., 5EC5A158.WAV).
+I'll be working on an update for the new system in the near future._

 ## Background

 The [AudioMoth](https://www.openacousticdevices.info/) is a small, programmable audio recorder designed for acoustic monitoring.
 After deploying my AudioMoths for several weeks during Florida's COVID-19 Stay at Home order, I began developing these scripts to analyze, visualize, and share the audio I collected.
 I am not affiliated with [Open Acoustic Devices](https://www.openacousticdevices.info/home), producers of the AudioMoth.
 Any questions about the device itself should be directed to them.